Here are 5 things to declutter in 5 minutes. Really!

 Do you have a stash of vases from bouquets long gone?
 How about those flimsy small pots plants come in that are gathering dust in your garage?

 Gather up all those vases and donate them to places like Goodwill or Salvation Army.
 The picture above shows vases I have boxed up and ready to donate for our community garage sale.

 You can also give them a new look by painting them if you want to keep a few.
 Click here to see how.

 Plastic flower pots.

-I usually recycle my plastic pots or use them for seedlings, but here is a nifty idea on how to make a cute plastic pot outdoor wreath from Better Homes and Gardens.
+I usually recycle my plastic pots or use them for seedlings, but here is a nifty idea on how to make a fun plastic pot outdoor wreath from Better Homes and Gardens.

 4. Toss old makeup and nail polish.